Students will create a multi-track, stereo sound file while learning the Audacity interface elements.

 The first thing we need to do is look at the left panel of our track.
 This is where the tracks basic info resides.
 The small drop down arrow there allows us to access ways to alter this tracks basic properties.
 Changing the name to something logical is just as imperative here as it is image editing programs, if not more important.
 First give it a name, then click the arrow again and split stereo track.

 Once selected, we will get blue highlights at the top and bottom of our tracks.
-If you did not separate the stereo track, this pan will affect both layers of that stereo track.
-But since we separated it, we can now manipulate each track separately.
 We essentially want one layer to have full amplitude from the start, fading evenly to 0dB, and the other track to to do the opposite.
 Here is an example:

-Once you have this done, test your track by using the spacebar. (to preview only a section, use the selection tool and highlight that section and then hit the spacebar.
+Once you have this done, test your track by muting all other layers and then press the spacebar. (to preview only a section, use the selection tool and highlight that section and then hit the spacebar.
 To repeat one section, highlight that then shift+spacebar).

 If your pan does not function accordingly, take a look at the left info panel of your mono tracks and adjust the level of pan from R to L accordingly.